-Note that, since the angle of inclination to be adjusted, flexible hoses must be used for the inlet flow and, possibly, the filtrate flow.
+Note that, since the angle of inclination can be adjusted, flexible hoses must be used for the inlet flow and, possibly, the filtrate flow.
 Be sure to allow enough hose length for full travel of the tilting mechanism without interferences.

-Changing the filter sleeve assembly is required periodically.
+Removal and reinstallation of the filter sleeve assembly is required periodically.
 To accomplish this, convenient floor space must be left at the sludge discharge end of the machine.

-Operating the optional sleeve flushing mechanism requires space at the drive end of the Fiber Filter so that the flush liquid supply hose and tube can move in and out.
+Operating the optional sleeve backflush mechanism requires space at the drive end of the Fiber Filter so that the flush liquid supply hose and tube can move in and out.